RaptorFX-JS/RFCs/raptorfx/raptorfx.md

 ## Core
 ### Standard Library
-RaptorFX while shipping a Deno instance, will also shit its own set of functions like Electron, Tauri or Neutralino to make it easier to work across platforms with ease.
+RaptorFX while shipping a Deno instance, will also ship its own set of functions like Electron, Tauri or Neutralino to make it easier to work across platforms with ease.
 In addition to the standard library, we will provide platform exclusive feature plugins that only work either on mobile or desktop, if the said functionality work on both, we will ship it in standard library instead.
 The following is a list of functions with their description on what they do:

 #### Global API
 - `loadURL`: Loads the webpage from the provided URL onto current WebView.